esoterik0/ListMaster/README.md

 the third column contains the list it can be edited or added to.

 Save will save the table to the currently open collection, and clear the third column.
-Save & Quit will save the table to the currenly open collection, and close the dialog
+Save & Quit will save the table to the currenly open collection, and close the dialog.

 one could set a page, pase, save lists, set a new page parse, ...